binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 A XSS attack is one in which untrusted data enters a web application, usually through a web request, and is allowed to execute without validation, filtering, or sanitisation.
 Data is then, at some point, sent to someone else (the adversary) using the same web application without being validated, filtered or sanitised.
 The input data in question, usually JavaScript, HTML or Flash, is executed by the browser.
 What the code does is up to the creativity of the initiator.

-This can be carried out trivially when buying aadvertisements that inject malicious code via the end user's browser session.
+This can be carried out trivially when buying advertisements that inject malicious code via the end user's browser session.
 Malicious code can be easily hidden in the manner by simply changing additional scripts that are fetched, once live, even going so far as to fetch a script that fetches yet another script under the attacker's control.

 The two common types of XSS are Stored/Persistent (Type I) and Reflected/Non-Persistent (Type II).
 Stored attacks are injected code sent to the server and stored in a medium that the web application uses to retrieve it again to send to another user.